mozilla-services/heka/docs/source/configuration.rst

 - log_directory (string):
     The root directory to scan files from.
 This scan is recursive so it should be suitably restricted to the most specific directory this selection of logfiles will be matched under.
+The log_directory path will be prepended to the file_match.
 - rescan_interval (int):
     During logfile rotation, or if the logfile is not originally present on the system, this interval is how often the existence of